noClaps/nc/design/builtin/functions.md

 ## `fprint()`

 These are functions that take in a file as the first input and an arbitrary number of values, and write those outputs to the file.
-The values are formatted according to the `string()` function defined on that type.
+The values are formatted according to the `str()` function defined on that type.

 ```
 fn fprint(file f, ...)